 Fear of Accident During the Ride

 There have been tragic accidents on roller coasters, this is true.
 But, there have been far more accidents in cars than on roller coasters.
 Therefore, if you are fine riding in a car, there should be no reason you should be scared on a roller coaster.
-Of course, I understand that people are just afraid.
-I, myself, understood the fact that it was very, very, unlikely that I would ever have gotten into a fatal accident on a roller coaster.
+Of course, I understand that people are bound to suffer irrational fear.
+I understood the fact that it was very, very, unlikely that I would ever have gotten into a fatal accident on a roller coaster.
 Yet, I was still afraid.
-I did't have a logical reason as to why, I just was.
+I didn't have a logical reason as to why, I just was.
 I'm sure that's how many of you are.
 Here's what I did to overcome the fear.

 As I said, the first roller coaster I went on was Nitro.
 The first thing I did when I got into my seat on Nitro was check to restraint.
 I checked it in every way possible, and made sure it was snug on my body.
 I also made sure I picked one of the seats in the middle, not in the front.
 This was for psychological reasons.
 I figured if there were people in front of me, I could think to myself, "Hey, these people are fine, so I will be, too."
 Also to comfort myself, I held on tight to the hand bars throughout the ride.
 It just helped me feel safer holding onto something.

 To overcome your fear of an accident happening during the ride, do what I did.
 Check your restraints to assure yourself that it will hold you in during the ride.
 Also, do not sit in the front.
 Sit behind people to assure yourself that since those people are fine, you will be too.
 Finally, hold on to the hand bars to feel even more safe.
 Do this until you feel completely comfortable on roller coasters, and in no time you'll be in the front seat, with your hands high in the air throughout the whole ride.